smartmouseweb/wahl/README.txt

-This is a demo TestCase form Wahlstroem Engineering GmbH, featuring an address book.
+This is a demo project featuring an Address book.

-Content:
+Technical content:

 - a basic MVC model
 - a basic router